mathiasbosman/mathiasbosman.me/README.md

 ### Testing

-At the moment only end-to-end tests exsist.
+At the moment only end-to-end tests exist.

 These can be run by calling `npm run test:e2e`. and are run with [Cypress][link_cypress].